sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 Step up your WordPress login security with App-Based 2FA.

 Two-factor authentication (2FA) adds an extra layer of security.
-AIO Login supports app-based 2FA using Google Authenticator, FreeOTP, or Authy.
+All in One Login supports app-based 2FA using Google Authenticator, FreeOTP, or Authy.
 By requiring a time-based one-time password (TOTP) alongside the usual login credentials, you make sure only authorized users can access your WP Admin.

 Therefore, this feature greatly improves your WordPress Login Security, making it extremely difficult for unauthorized users to break in.